wdi-atx-11/github-and-more-git/README.md

 ![Git Branch](https://i.stack.imgur.com/eCgrM.png)

-> Instructor note: draw and explain this timeline on the board.
+> Draw and explain this timeline on the board.

 As Git monitors the changes we have made over time to our software, we can model it in our heads as a timeline, like such above, with each dot across the timeline being a **commit** to the code.